Blaine Woodson

-Blaine Chad Woodson (born October 30, 1995) is an American professional Canadian football defensive lineman who is currently a free agent.
+Blaine Chad Woodson (born October 30, 1995) is an American former professional football defensive lineman.
 He was signed by the San Francisco 49ers of the National Football League (NFL) as an undrafted free agent in 2018 after playing college football for Delaware.
 He spent parts of training camp with the 49ers and Cleveland Browns in 2018 before signing with the Ottawa Redblacks of the Canadian Football League (CFL).